-The property was inspected within the limits imposed by closely nailed and fixed fitted carpeting, floor coverings, stored items, furnishings etc. The personal belongings were not removed from cupboards.
+The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items, furnishings etc. The owner's personal belongings were not removed from cupboards.

 This report does not constitute a full and detailed description of the property and a structural investigation was not carried out.
 No inspection was undertaken of woodwork or other parts of the structure which are covered, unexposed or otherwise inaccessible and as a result no guarantee can be given that such parts of the structure are free from rot, beetle or other defects.